 — Andy McElwaine (@andymcelwaine) May 28, 2017

-While much of the Annapurna Conservation Area offers mild to moderate trekking, there are definitely some steep spots and hard stretches.
-These are even trickier when wet and/or covered in buffalo poo.
-Unless you are traveling very lightly then I recommend hiring sherpas to accompany your group.
-Our tour package included several sherpas, so we didn’t have to pay extra for them, merely tip each one 500 rupees a day ($5 USD) for their services.
+While much of the Annapurna Conservation Area offers mild to moderate trekking, there are definitely some steep spots and hard stretches at the lower altitudes and even more once you get into Annapurna Sanctuary.
+Ground that is wet from rain/river runoff and covered in buffalo poo only makes this trickier.
+Unless you are semi-experienced and traveling very lightly, I recommend hiring sherpas to accompany your group.
+Our tour package from Royal Mountain Travel included five sherpas, however we still tipped each one the recommended 500 rupees a day ($5 USD) for their great work.

 Where is the Birethanti TIMS checkpost?